indiana-university/rivet-source/src/components/input-group/README.md

 ## Adding the markup

 An input group is composed of several elements.
 Like other inputs, the input group must have a standalone `label` element.
-Next is `div` wrapper with the class `rvt-input-group` which encases the remaining elements.
+Next is a `div` wrapper with the class `rvt-input-group` which encases the remaining elements.
 Within the `div` is an `input` element with the class `rvt-input-group__input`.

 Finally, there are two options for how to display the action button or dropdown menu.
 If the component is within a `div` element with the class `rvt-input-group__append`, and is placed after the `input` element, it will appear to the right of the text input.
 If the component is within a `div` element with the class `rvt-input-group__prepend`, and is placed before the `input` element, it will appear to the left of the text input.